2017 Scholastic Art Awards

 Each work was recognized at the 2017 Scholastic Art Award ceremony on Saturday, Feb.
 25, after being judged along with thousands of statewide entries.
-National award consideration, the next phase of the competition, takes place in a few weeks in New York City.
+National award consideration, the next phase of the competition, took place in a few weeks later in New York City.

 'Iolani students received Gold Key and Silver Key awards in all visual art disciplines: Drawing, Painting, Photography, Design 3-D, Ceramics and Mixed Media.
 Please view the slideshow of the artwork below.

 The Scholastic Art and Writing Awards program is the longest-running and most prestigious student arts recognition program in the United States.
 It was established in 1923 by M.R.
 Robinson to encourage, foster, and reward student creativity across the country.